 - Easier compliance with Part L and Future Homes Standard thresholds

-For developers looking to integrate solar effectively alongside heat pump systems, Gryd can advise on system sizing, generation modelling, and smart energy controls that maximise on-site usage and improve SAP scores.
-While we don’t specify or install heat pumps, we work closely with housebuilders to ensure our smart solar systems are deployed in a way that supports the broader energy strategy of the home.
+For developers looking to integrate solar effectively alongside heat pump systems, Gryd can advise on system sizing, generation modelling, and smart energy controls that supports the broader energy strategy of each home and improves SAP scores.